 As parents, we have all used extrinsic motivators to encourage our children to take certain actions, e.g.”If you clean your room, you can have 30 minutes of screen time.”
 While these motivators certainly have their place in parenting, we can all agree that it would be preferable for our children to be self-motivated, for example, to clean their room on their own.
 When we signed up our child for music lessons, we envisioned them happily taking out their instrument on their own accord to play for enjoyment or to express themselves.
 The reality of music practice, however, is often more parent-driven than most of us imagined.
 Drawing on current research in the fields of motivation, grit, mindset and habits, Jessica’s talk will give parents concrete strategies to help children develop intrinsic motivation in music.

-In this program, you’ll learn how The Metropolitan Opera, one of the world’s most prestigious venues for opera, reaches a wide audience in a talk by Mary Jo Heath, radio host of the Metropolitan Opera broadcasts and a former NYS parent.
-Her talk will cover the history of the Met’s radio and television broadcasts, the Live in HD broadcasts, and the initiatives the Met has initiated to keep opera audiences engaged during the pandemic.
+Mary Jo Heath, radio host of the Metropolitan Opera broadcasts and a former NYS parent, explained how The Metropolitan Opera, one of the world’s most prestigious venues for opera, reaches a wide audience with its music.
+Her talk covered the history of the Met’s radio and television broadcasts, the Live in HD broadcasts, and the Met’s initiatives to keep opera audiences engaged during the pandemic.

-Join our Music Director Jonathan Yates and his sister Carolyn Yates, an art historian for the Arts in Embassies program of the U. S. State Department, as they dive into the thrilling world of Harlem in the 1920s.
-This explosion of artistic activity represented by the Harlem Renaissance encompassed Black artists and thinkers across all disciplines, including writers such as Langston Hughes, Zora Neale Hurston and Claude McKay; musicians such as Louis Armstrong, Duke Ellington and Ma Rainey; and visual artists such as Aaron Douglas, Richmond Barthé and James Van Der Zee.
-Jonathan and Carolyn will investigate what led to this most exciting period of cultural and intellectual ferment, its long legacy, and its continuing influence as still reflected the social movements of today.
+NYS Music Director Jonathan Yates and his sister Carolyn Yates, an art historian for the Arts in Embassies program of the U. S. State Department, took us through the thrilling world of Harlem in the 1920s.
+The explosion of artistic activity represented by the Harlem Renaissance encompassed Black artists and thinkers across all disciplines, including writers such as Langston Hughes, Zora Neale Hurston and Claude McKay; musicians such as Louis Armstrong, Duke Ellington and Ma Rainey; and visual artists such as Aaron Douglas, Richmond Barthé and James Van Der Zee.
+Jonathan and Carolyn investigated what led to this most exciting period of cultural and intellectual ferment, its long legacy, and its continuing influence as still reflected the social movements of today.